carlba/udemy-react/README.md

 https://kutt.it/fuE3Ak

-### 97. Using shouldComponentUpdate for Optimisation
+### 97. Using shouldComponentUpdate or PureComponent for Optimisation

 https://kutt.it/zA6Vsf